zumarzehgeer/zumarzehgeer/README.md

 * [Email](zumarzehgeer007@gmail.com)
 * [LinkedIn](http://www.linkedin.com/in/zumarzehgeer/)

+I’m eager to team up on projects that leverage technology for positive social change.
+Let’s connect and make a difference together! 🌍

 <!--
 **zumarzehgeer/zumarzehgeer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.